eclipse-vertx/vert.x/core_manual_js.md

 #### Closing the underlying connection

-You can close the underlying TCP connection of the request by calling the `close` function.
+You can close the underlying TCP connection of the request by calling the `close` method.

     request.response.close();

 #### Response headers

-You can write headers to the response by simply adding them to the headers hash on the response object:
+HTTP response headers can be added to the response by adding them to the multimap returned from the `headers()` method:

-    request.response.headers()['Some-Header'] = 'foo';
+    request.response.headers().set("Cheese", "Stilton");
+    request.response.headers().set("Hat colour", "Mauve");

-Individual HTTP response headers can also be written using the `putHeader` function.
-This allows a more fluent API since they can be chained.
-For example:
+Individual HTTP response headers can also be written using the `putHeader` method.
+This allows a fluent API since calls to `putHeader` can be chained:

-    request.response.putHeader('Some-Header', 'foo').putHeader('Other-Header', 'bar');

-You can also put multiple headers in one go:

-    request.response.putAllHeaders({'Some-Header': 'foo', 'Other-Header': 'bar'});
+    request.response.putHeader("Some-Header", "elephants").putHeader("Pants", "Absent");

 Response headers must all be added before any parts of the response body are written.

 #### Chunked HTTP Responses and Trailers

 Vert.x supports [HTTP Chunked Transfer Encoding](http://en.wikipedia.org/wiki/Chunked_transfer_encoding).
 This allows the HTTP response body to be written in chunks, and is normally used when a large response body is being streamed to a client, whose size is not known in advance.

 You put the HTTP response into chunked mode as follows:

-    req.response.setChunked(true);
+    req.response.chunked(true);

 Default is non-chunked.
 When in chunked mode, each call to `response.write(...)` will result in a new HTTP chunk being written out.

 When in chunked mode you can also write HTTP response trailers to the response.
 These are actually written in the final chunk of the response.

-As with headers, you can write trailers to the response by simply adding them to the trailers hash on the response object:
+To add trailers to the response, add them to the multimap returned from the `trailers()` method:

-    request.response.trailers()['Some-Trailer'] = 'quux';
+    request.response.trailers().set("Philosophy", "Solipsism");
+    request.response.trailers().set("Favourite-Shakin-Stevens-Song", "Behind the Green Door");

-Individual HTTP response headers can also be written using the `putTrailer` function.
-This allows a more fluent API since they can be chained.
-For example:
+Like headers, individual HTTP response trailers can also be written using the `putTrailer()` method.
+This allows a fluent API since calls to `putTrailer` can be chained:

-    request.response.putTrailer('Some-Trailer', 'foo').putTrailer('Other-Trailer', 'bar');

-You can also put multiple trailers in one go:

-    request.response.putAllTrailers({'Some-Trailer': 'foo', 'Other-Trailer': 'bar'});
+    request.response.putTrailer("Cat-Food", "Whiskas").putTrailer("Eye-Wear", "Monocle");

 ### Serving files directly from disk

 If you were writing a web server, one way to serve a file from disk would be to open it as an `AsyncFile` and pump it to the HTTP response.
 Or you could load it it one go using the file system API and write that to the HTTP response.

-Alternatively, vert.x provides a method which allows you to send serve a file from disk to HTTP response in one operation.
+Alternatively, Vert.x provides a method which allows you to serve a file from disk to an HTTP response in one operation.
 Where supported by the underlying operating system this may result in the OS directly transferring bytes from the file to the socket without being copied through userspace at all.

-Using `sendFile` is usually more efficient for large files, but may be slower than using `readFile` to manually read the file as a buffer and write it directly to the response.
+Using `sendFile` is usually more efficient for large files, but may be slower for small files than using `readFile` to manually read the file as a buffer and write it directly to the response.

 To do this use the `sendFile` function on the HTTP response.
 Here's a simple HTTP web server that serves static files from the local `web` directory: